 The following graph summarizes our household spending habits from April 2012 to September 2015, a nearly 3.5 year period prior to our departure.

 Household Monthly Spending from April 2012 to September 2015

 My wife and I both worked full time during this 3.5 year period.
 We made some significant advancements in our careers and income during this time, and we also increased our average monthly spending more than 2x in three years.

 From April to September of 2012, our average monthly spend was $6,821.
 During the same period in 2015, we spent $15,401 per month on average.

-It’s relevant to know that a few major events, such as having two children, moving to a larger house, buying two rental properties, and ramping up our savings, were the major contributors to increased spending.
+We had a few major events, such as having two children, moving to a larger house, buying two rental properties, and ramping up our savings, that were major contributors to increased spending.